-Handling 403 Forbidden Login Pages With (Ruby) Mechanize
+Handling 403 Forbidden Login Pages with (Ruby) Mechanize

 Instead of having a dedicated login page, some sites return a 403 Forbidden HTTP status code and include the login form in an HTML body of a custom 403 page.
 For example, Drupal admin pages work this way.
 While this may seem a little odd, it works; all modern browser will display the HTML and few, if any, will note the Forbidden status.